-The facilities delivered under this project will support a new Helicopter Aircrew Training System (HATS) for all Australian Navy and Army rotary wing pilots.
+The facilities delivered under this project support a Helicopter Aircrew Training System (HATS) for all Australian Navy and Army rotary wing pilots.

 The non-airside portion includes a state-of-the-art synthetic training environment, including full flight simulators and highly specialised task trainers.
-The airside facility will provide a live training environment with hangars, maintenance facilities and an operational flight line to accommodate the training system’s helicopters.
-Additionally, the project will deliver a 96-bed accommodation block for students and geographically dispersed training facilities to support off-base live training exercises.
+The airside facility provides a live training environment with hangars, maintenance facilities and an operational flight line to accommodate the training system’s helicopters.
+Additionally, the project delivered a 96-bed accommodation block for students and geographically dispersed training facilities to support off-base live training exercises.

-Currie & Brown is providing cost management, property and development, project management and programming services for the project.
+Currie & Brown provided cost management, property and development, project management and programming services for the project.
 Specific tasks include:

-- Reviewing requirements to ensure the best solutions are delivered
+- Reviewing requirements to ensure the best solutions were delivered

 - Drafting federal government business cases to secure project funding